Objectives of Aviation Quality and Safety Management Systems

 - Measuring performance and process effectiveness; and

-- Continual improvement based some type of measurement.
+- Continual improvement based on some type of measurement.

 Positive Safety Cultures at Airlines & Airports